fulcrumapp/v8-sandbox/README.md

 - `memory`: `number` (optional) set the amount of memory available to the sandbox (default: `null`, nodejs defaults)
 - `argv`: `string[]` (optional) set the flags passed to the nodejs process hosting the sandbox (default: `[]`) example: `[ '--harmony' ]`

-**`async execute({ code, timeout, globals, nodeGlobals })`**
+**`async execute({ code, timeout, globals, context })`**

 - `code`: `string` code to execute
 - `timeout`: `number` (optional) script timeout
-- `globals`: `object` (optional) globals variables to make available to the script
+- `globals`: `object` (optional) variables to make available to the script
-- `nodeGlobals`: `object` (optional) global variables to make available to the nodejs host process
+- `context`: `object` (optional) data to make available to the nodejs host process.
+This is only necessary if you're using a `require` script. `context` is how you pass data in to make it available to the custom `require` script.

-You *must* use `setResult({ value, error })` function to set the result of the execution.
+You *must* use the `setResult({ value, error })` function in the `code` to set the result of the execution.
 Using this function is required in order to fully support async code and promises within the sandbox.

 **`async initialize({ timeout })`**

 - `timeout`: `number` (optional) initialization timeout

 Initialize the sandbox by evaluating the built-in runtime and any `template` script.
 Can be useful if your template script is complex and you want `execute()` to be as fast as possible with no "start-up" overhead.
 This method is automatically called by `execute()` if the sandbox is not already initialized.
-The cluster feature uses this method to warm up a sandbox instance so its ready to use.
+The cluster feature uses this method to warm up a sandbox instance so it's ready to use.

 **`async shutdown()`**

 Shutdown the sandbox instance.
 Stops the nodejs host process.
+You must call `shutdown()` at some point in your program if you want the nodejs process to exit.

 ## Examples